bbauska/TUMx-DWAPNx/README.md

 These templates will be put together and then compiled into HTML.

-For example, the navigation file contains the navigation bar, obviously, which

-can then be referenced in other parts,
+For example, the navigation file contains the navigation bar, obviously, which can then be referenced in other parts, for example, in the base file.

-for example, in the base file.
-So, we don&apos;t have to include the code for navigation in every site.
+We don&apos;t have to include the code for navigation in every site.

-The <b>visualization.pug</b> file is where the content for our visualization page will

-be hosted and we&apos;ll try to have a look at that in a second.
+The <b>visualization.pug</b> file is where the content for our visualization page will be hosted and we&apos;ll try to have a look at that in a second.

 So here it is.

-It looks quite complicated on the first glance,

-but, basically, what it has are three major parts:
+It looks quite complicated on the first glance, but, basically, what it has are three major parts:

-It has a block for meta data,

-as in the head of the HTML file and it has a block for the content.
+It has a block for meta data, as in the head of the HTML file and it has a block for the content.

 And right on top, it also says extends base.

 This means, it will adhere to the basic structure that is defined in the
-<b>base.pug</b> file and then only

-check the content in the relevant areas.
+<b>base.pug</b> file and then only check the content in the relevant areas.

-So, we have in the styles block linked a style.css file.
+We have in the styles block linked a style.css file.

 We&apos;ll talk about that later.